sk00206/CEassessment-/README.md

 1. Input function `eval(input('enter text here))` to take input from user
 2. `abs()`	Returns the absolute value of a number
 3. `eval()`	Evaluates and executes an expression
+## Libraries needed
+Libraries :
+Math : pi / atan2
+Matplotlib.pyppot : to plot the functions on a graph and it was imported as plt to be recalled easily Robotics tool box:
+-bicycle: to creat our robot as a bicycle because it moves in different direction bit is does not rotate around its axis Randompath : to make the robot move ramdomly in a way it creates VehicleIcon : to use an image to visualize our robot Rangebearing sensor : to calculate the distance between the robot and obstacle
+LandMarkMap: to add obstacles
 and many more to be explained below
 ## code explanation part by part
 import these first to start programming